Are you thinking of a surgical procedure for fibroid (fibroid surgery) as an option to get rid of your fibroids?

 Today, surgical procedures such as hysterectomy (removal of the entire uterus/womb) and myomectomy (surgical removal of fibroid) still remain the most popular solution to fibroid.

 However, it is shocking to know that surgery is not the best solution to get rid of fibroid based on the several negative side effects that have been linked to it.

-The spread of cancer is not the only potential risk of fibroid surgery, there are lots of other issues that have been reported medically as negative side effects of fibroid surgery and some of them are highlighted below;
+There are lots of issues that have been reported medically as negative side effects of fibroid surgery and some of them are highlighted below;

 Excessive Blood Loss – Many women already have low blood level (anaemia) due to heavy menstrual bleeding, so they’re at a higher risk of problems due to blood loss.
 Your doctor may suggest ways to build up your blood level before surgery.
 During myomectomy, surgeons take extra steps to avoid excessive bleeding, including blocking flow from the uterine arteries and injecting medications around fibroids to cause blood vessels to clamp down.